datahappy1/sudoku/README.md

 ### installation and getting started

 1) First, clone this repo `git clone https://github.com/datahappy1/sudoku.git __your_local_sudoku_folder__`
-2) Setup and activate `pipenv` or `virtualenv`
+2) It is highly recommended to setup and activate `pipenv` or `virtualenv`
+3) Set PYTHONPATH , from Windows CMD for example `set PYTHONPATH=%PYTHONPATH%;C:\sudoku`
-3) Pytest can be used to make sure you're working on a healthy codebase.
+4) Pytest can be used to make sure you're working on a healthy codebase.
-You can install the `Pytest` package from requirements.txt using the command `pip3 install -r requirements.txt` Currently there are 6 functional tests in the repo, all 3 levels of sudoku generator function calls and all 3 levels of sudoku solvers are getting evaluated.
+You can install the `Pytest` package from requirements.txt using the command `pip install -r requirements.txt` Currently there are 6 functional tests in the repo, all 3 levels of sudoku generator function calls and all 3 levels of sudoku solvers are getting evaluated.